Change language:

 Automated individual decision making

-Please note that SEB Latvia may process your personal data in order to make automated individual decisions that have legal consequences for you.
+We may process your personal data in order to make automated individual decisions that have legal consequences for you.
 Such automated decisions allow you to receive the service or its offer faster.
+Automated decision-making occurs, for example, in the cases when we:

 Your rights